ckattenberg/cmportfolio/README.md

 > [Paul] provided a lightness, an optimism, while I would always go for the sadness, the discords, the bluesy notes.
 There was a period when I thought I didn't write melodies, that Paul wrote those and I just wrote straight, shouting rock 'n' roll.
 But, of course, when I think of some of my own songs—"In My Life", or some of the early stuff, "This Boy"—I was writing melody with the best of them.

-I would be curious to see whether Lennon's characterization of the difference between his and Paul's songwriting styles are accurate.
+I would be curious to see whether Lennon's characterization of the difference between his and McCartney's songwriting styles are accurate.
+The spotify API provides some features by which this potential difference could be explored.
+For example, the *valence* and *energy* features of the AudioFeaturesObject could be useful.

 ### Corpus

 For this course, I will compare Beatles songs written (predominantly) by Paul McCartney to those written (predominantly) by John Lennon.
 To this end I will create two playlists on Spotify.
 One playlist for the McCartney songs and one for the Lennon songs.
 I will use the following webpage: http://www.myrsten.nu/worldnet/beatlesongs.htm as a guide to determine which song was written by whom.
+The corpus contains 142 songs in total (70 written by Paul McCartney and 72 written by John Lennon).